From stuck to insight: how to use Organisational Constellations to unlock patterns and build empathy in your team

 (NB don’t pick something or someone that’s too removed from the group, otherwise, it’s too hard to empathise eg don’t try to be the big boss if they are several tiers away.
 Better to start closer to home.)

-Somebody – who becomes the issue-holder or core – steps into the circle to represent that person or role.
+The issue-holder or core steps into the circle to represent the person or role you are focussing the constellation on.

 Our suggestion is: if it’s your role, don’t play yourself, let someone else play you.